Farhaan900/Boilerplate-all-services/readme.txt

 ---- :7788 for player service
 ---- :7789 for user service

+Zuul gateway running on " https " !! run on a browser, doesn't run on postman !

 Eureka configured for userservice and Player service ONLY

 Config server properties present on github : https://github.com/Farhaan900/config-server-repo

 Ports used for all the services :-